10 Side Effects Of Ketosis: The Pitfalls Of A Keto Diet

 3. Bad Breath

 You will know your body is in ketosis when your breath smells bad.
-There are certain chemicals released when fat is broken down and this causes your breath to become foul.
+There are certain chemicals released when fat is broken down and this causes your breath to take on a fruity smell, which, well may not be so agreeable.

 4. Hunger And Constipation